Health, Safety, and Etiquette

 Identity-Related Concerns

 - Anti-Americanism is generally on the rise around the world.
-America features prominently in foreign news reports.
-News stories about American foreign policy, as well as racism and inequality in America, are common.
-You may find that locals are curious, perhaps even passionately so, about your personal opinions on these issues.
-Americans need not fear being American abroad; locals will generally separate their perceptions of governments from culture and people (with the latter two commanding far greater respect).
-However, you should remain respectful in conversations.
-State your views and listen to those of your conversation partner with interest and respect.
+Foreign news reports often focus on America’s controversial foreign policies, as well as racism and inequality in America.
+Locals are often curious, even passionately so, about your personal opinions on these issues.
+Most will separate their perceptions of governments from culture and people (with the latter two commanding far greater respect).
+Most are simply looking for an interesting conversation.
+However, you should remain respectful.
+State your views and listen to those of your conversation partner with interest.
 Learning what people think and why they think it is one of the greatest lessons you learn while abroad.
-As in all cases, however, if a situation feels like it is getting out of hand or if a conversation partner is belligerent or drunk, do not be afraid to walk or run away.
-(We will also admit to telling some people who ask rudely for our nationality that we are Canadian just to avoid a conversation).
+This category is quite different based on location.
+For instance:

 Etiquette